microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 ## Tips

 - The best tip to understand the functionality of Azure Route Server is to look at the routing tables accross the board.
 You can find a way to do it through Power Shell, CLI or Azure portal if the functionality is available.
-- Look at what routes are learned and advertised by the Vnet Gateway.
-- Look at the routes that are learned and advertised to the NVA by Azure Route Server.
-One of the articles above has some useful commands for this.
+- Look at what routes are learned and advertised by the different Networking technologies utilized on this excercise.
+Articles above has some useful commands for this.
 - Look at what gets programmed into the effective routes on the Nics.

-> [!IMPORTANT]
->Take a moment to think about how to influence traffic through the NVA using BGP advertisements.
-There's several ways to do it!!!!.
->Take a look the Cisco CSR config file to gain more insight.